Thyxo/TheFlyingSquid/README.md

-- 👋 Hi, I’m @TheFlyingSquid
+- 👋 Hi, I’m @Thyxo
 - 👀 I’m interested in Hacking, Coding, Jailbreaking and making Games
 - 🌱 I’m currently learning Hacking and Coding
 - 📫 How to reach me Twitter at Checkra1n_user

 <!---
-TheFlyingSquid/TheFlyingSquid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Thyxo/Thyxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->